- Some Windows 11 users want to customize their daily workplace, and one of the most popular options is to split the screen.

 - You can quickly personalize the snap windows through the Settings menu.

-- Using Snap Layouts is also a great idea to split the screen in Windows 11.
+- Using Snap Layouts is also a great way to split the screen in Windows 11.

 The latest Microsoft OS is brand new, coming up with new features and great capabilities.
 Among others, it allows you to easily change specific designs, according to your own necessities.